Accessibility and Inclusion in edTech UX Design

 Once you know how accessibility and inclusion affects user experience, it’s easy to find ways to incorporate this mindset into every aspect of product planning.

-Here’s how to make each step of your UX research process more inclusive, from recruitment to competitive analysis:
+Here’s how to make each step of your user experience research process more inclusive, from recruitment to competitive analysis:

 User recruitment